-The performance Appraisal, or Annual Review, is a process where an employee with his/her manager establish an annual performance and development plan, monitor progress against the plan and, at the end of the time period, evaluate the employee’s overall contribution to the organisation.
+The Performance Appraisal, or Annual Review, is a process where an employee with his/her manager establishes an annual performance and development plan, monitors progress against the plan and, at the end of the time period, evaluates the employee’s overall contribution to the organisation.

 Organisations develop their Appraisal processes to achieve predefined outcomes, the four main reasons for developing appraisal processes are

 Provide feedback to your employees about their overall contribution to the organisation, their skills and growth against plan.
 Often their performance is compared with others in simular roles

 Justify the allocation of limited bonus funds or pay increases based on the employees overall contribution to the organisation or their ranking

 Identify areas for employee development within their current role or towards their career goals and agree actions to facilitate their ongoing development

 When thinking about employee performance appraisals many managers quickly picture themselves sitting in a formal setting, with their employee providing feedback on the employee’s performance over the last 12 months.

 Many managers will find this to be an uncomfortable time consuming process and, as a result, they debate the value of the annual performance review process.

 However, a comprehensive performance appraisal process is made up of four phases